 Five steps to winning an award

-- Access the entry form, and fill in what you’ve done.
+- Access the online entry form, and related entry description form and fill in what you’ve done.
 Describe your project or initiative, and pick which category (or categories) you’d like to submit for.
-(You can save your entry form before it’s complete, to allow you to complete it in several sittings.)

 - Describe the benefits produced by your project, in terms of business outcomes, or improvements to the way staff work.
 (See how to demonstrate benefits for more on this.)